SoftwareAG/c8y-docs/src/render/guides/web/background.html.md

 #### Build and deployment

-We start supporting .zip uploads for the app, so we no longer commit builds to repo.
+We start supporting .zip uploads for the app, so we no longer commit builds to repository.

 By this time, we also realise that time working with tooling was mostly fighting with grunt to make it do what we wanted.
 Gulp was already popular as simply using npm scripts for the build.
 At this time we build cumulocity-tools that has been serving us ever since.